codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 Instead of having to switch between applications, or switch across multiple tools to track and manage different aspects of deployments,
 Products allow you to group applications into cohesive units, simplifying viewing, tracking, and management.

-Codefresh automatically and seamlessly collates the environments where each application is deployed.
+Codefresh automatically and seamlessly collates the Environments where each application in the Product is deployed.
 The comprehensive data includes not just application versions, but also enriched insights into commits, contributors, and uniquely the features deployed across different versions.

 Here's a visualization of Argo CD applications grouped by Products in the GitOps Products dashboard.